You have seen enough other people's testimonials to know what you are missing.

 What can I use instead of testimonials?

-Five practical alternatives: your visible process, your thinking on the problem, adjacent credibility from past work, a tangible sample or demo, and a clearer scope that makes the service safer to say yes to.
-The assessment helps you pick which one fits your situation best.
+There are five practical alternatives: your visible process, your thinking on the problem, adjacent credibility from past work, a tangible sample or demo, and a clearer scope that makes the service safer to say yes to.

 Ready when you are